 This one is about commemorations of the eve of the emancipation proclamation

-On this page, you will find links to Teacher and Education pages of our member and friends’ sites.
+And here, you will find links to Teacher and Education pages of our member and friends’ sites.
 Please tell us about yours, and we will add it here.

 Hancock Shaker Village